East Tennessee State University hosts a local chapter of Sigma Tau Delta, an international

 and workshops for those who are interested.
 You can learn more about getting involved

-by contacting the society's email address, firstname.lastname@example.org.
+at the society's website.
 You can also contact current president, Bryana Marshall, or Dr. Jesse Graves, faculty advisor.